Julian Hochberg: Research

+According to The Federation of Associations in Behavioral and Brain Sciences:

 In the 1950s, Hochberg led a study that examined how college students judged qualities like cuteness and intelligence based on physical features.
 The study, which was funded by the National Science Foundation and the Office of Naval Research, found that college students studied in the same year showed consistency in judging facial expressions, but students from a given year tended not to agree with students studied in other years.
 This suggested that over time there are trends in judging people.
 Hochberg found that there was an exception to the discrepancies seen in students from different years: judgments of the cuteness of babies tended to remain stable over time.

 Personal life

-Hochberg died on May 22, 2022, at the age of 98.
+Hochberg married and he and his wife had three children.
+He built the family house in upstate New York.
+He died on May 22, 2022, at the age of 98.

 Honors and awards

 Hochberg received the APA Award for Distinguished Scientific Contributions to Psychology from the American Psychological Association.
 He was elected to the National Academy of Sciences in 1980.
 In 2000, he received the Howard Crosby Warren Medal from the Society of Experimental Psychologists.